peter88213/novelyst/docs/help/basic_concepts.md

 You can mark parts, chapters, and scenes as "Notes" to exclude them from word count and regular export.
 Such elements may contain background information or research data.

-- "Notes" type chapters and scenes can be subelements of the "Narrative" or "Research" branch.
+- "Notes" type chapters and scenes can be subelements of the "Book" or "Research" branch.
 - The subelements of "Notes" parts and chapters are of the "Notes" type as well.
 - All "Notes" type parts are placed in the "Research" branch.
 - All "Notes" type chapters can be exported to a single ODT document for editing.